Step 2 - Migrate your data

 These options define the CAST Imaging Viewer v2 migration:

-neo4j_backupdir= Path (using standard Microsoft Windows back slashes) to the local folder containing the backup generated from CAST Imaging Viewer v2, as described in Step 1 - Backup your data.
+neo4j_backupdir= Path (For Microsoft Windows, use back slashes, for Linux, use forward slashes) to the local folder containing the backup generated from CAST Imaging Viewer v2, as described in Step 1 - Backup your data.

-neo4j_host=, neo4j_port=, neo4j_database=, neo4j_user=, neo4j_password=, neo4j_scheme= The details of you Neo4j instance, i.e. as installed with CAST Imaging v3.
+neo4j_host=, neo4j_port=, neo4j_database=, neo4j_user=, neo4j_password=, neo4j_scheme= The details of your Neo4j instance, i.e. as installed with CAST Imaging v3.
 Unless you have customized this, use the default options provided in the configuration file.

 Console options